Robert Semple (fur trader): Alexander Ross

 Alexander Ross wrote a book on the battle in 1856.
 Modern historians explain that "Ross's interpretive framework is uncomplicated: it is a straightforward expression of the theme of "civilization versus savagery".
 The civilized white man versus the savage Indian that Ross portrayed became a theme that repeated in the majority of history books afterwards.
 The Metis were labeled as the ones who fired the first shot and killed Semple and his men.
-The writing of the book was an "effort by Ross to privilege his own European ethnicity in opposition to the poisted savagery of all Native people within the Red River Settlement, including persons of mixed race".
+The writing of the book was an "effort by Ross to privilege his own European ethnicity in opposition to the posited savagery of all Native people within the Red River Settlement, including persons of mixed race".

 Ross's book had success and was widely accepted by historians despite much of the account being false and lacking in proper evidence.
 It was this book that began the false telling of what happened at the Red River Settlement between Semple and Grant.

 The stereotypes he created would then be repeated throughout history.
 The history that Ross wrote is said to have been the tool used by white Anglos to justify having settled on native land without reasonable grounds.